 Reserves at the West African oil field

-As of August 2016, the contingent recoverable resources from the field were estimated to be 1C, 2C and 3C of 348 million metric barrels (MMbbls), 641MMbbls, and 1,128MMbbls respectively.
+As of August 2017, the contingent recoverable resources from the field were estimated to be 1C, 2C and 3C of 346 million metric barrels (MMbbl), 563MMbbl, and 998MMbbl respectively.

-The exploration wells were drilled deploying Transocean’s fifth-generation, dynamically-positioned, semi-submersible deepwater drilling rig named Cajun Express.
+The exploration wells were drilled with Transocean’s fifth-generation, dynamically positioned, semi-submersible deepwater drilling rig named Cajun Express.

-The appraisal wells were drilled deploying the seventh-generation dual-activity drillship named Ocean Rig Athena.
+The appraisal wells were drilled using the seventh-generation dual-activity drillship named Ocean Rig Athena.

 Contractors involved with the project

 A subsidiary of Japan-based MODEC, MODEC International, was awarded the front-end engineering and design (FEED) contract by Woodside Energy for the FPSO unit of the SNE project in February 2019.